hamza-ain-uddin-khan/hamza-ain-uddin-khan/README.md

-# Linked
+# Hi there, I'm Hamza Khan! 👋

-Welcome to **Linked**, a versatile project designed and developed by a passionate Software Engineer with expertise in Laravel, PHP, and CodeIgniter.
+Welcome to my GitHub profile, a versatile project designed and developed by a passionate Software Engineer with expertise in Laravel, PHP, and CodeIgniter.
 This repository showcases the implementation of modern web development principles and best practices.

 ## About Me